 The Department of Politics was established in 1967 and has a well-established record of teaching and research.

-In 2017 we will celebrate our 50th anniversary, alongside hosting the annual New Zealand Political Studies (NZPSA) conference.
+In 2017 we celebrated our 50th anniversary, alongside hosting the annual New Zealand Political Studies (NZPSA) conference.
+You can see the whole list of events we held on our 50 Years of Politics page.

 We offer Arts undergraduate degrees for students who want to get the opportunity to explore the key political issues in New Zealand and the world, and the big questions of political theory.